NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 ### My unit is not detecting Wi-Fi networks:

 You may find that sometimes your wi-fi network may not show in the application if the signal is poor where the Hotspot is located.

+## Still having trouble?

+If the above tips haven't been able to resolve your issue then get in touch at https://nebra.io/helium-support and we'll work on resolving your issue.